 Employees with frequent or occasional communal lunches can boost productivity and employee morale.

-For remote organizations, you can still have team lunches over conference calls.
+For virtual teams, you can still have team lunches over conference calls.
 Consider sending all of your employees a gift card to a food delivery service like DoorDash or GrubHub so that everyone can purchase the food that they want.

 9. Diversity & inclusion